chef/chef-workstation/www/site/content/docs/chef-workstation/about.md

 +++

 Start your infrastructure automation quickly and easily with Chef Workstation.
-Chef Workstation give you everything you need to get started with Chef--ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software--all in one easy-to-install package.
+Chef Workstation give you everything you need to get started with Chef &#8212; ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software &#8212; all in one easy-to-install package.

 Chef Workstation replaces ChefDK, combining all the existing features with the